stanleywuu/myblog/pages/blogs/starting-docker/item.md

 ### Gotchas with docker-compose
 * Generally, if you can, use a Mac or Linux machine, there were so many times where I've done things and asked myself: "Did I get path wrong because...you know, Windows?"
 Once you are familiar with it enough, you can move back to Windows if you'd like.
 Me?
 I fought through it this whole week, I'm not about to change now.
 * Use context if the Dockerfile resides in a subdirectory.
-  * We are not mature enough in docker land yet, nobody feels confident enough to push their image up in a repository.
-So for now, we are building Dockerfile s locally in our folder
   * So our docker-compose file looks something like
 ```yaml
    service: